antonfirsov/docs/2015/03-msbuildoss/announce-msbuild-github.md

 **Build a Console App**

 To build a console app, you'll first want to run the BuildAndCopy.cmd script we included in the root folder of the source.
-This will build the sources and create a copy of your build output with everything you need to do a manage project build.
+This will build the sources and create a copy of your build output with everything you need.
 Again from a Developer Command Prompt, run this command from your MSBuild source location:
 ```
 BuildAndCopy.cmd bin\MSBuild true
 ```